 Steely Dan is a jazz-rock duo (originally a full group) consisting of songwriters Donald Fagen (vocals, keyboards) and Walter Becker (guitar, bass).
 The band is named after a dildo in William S. Burroughs' Naked Lunch.
 (There is an alternate story for where the name came from, however considering their reputation, and their site's content, it's a bit of a toss up as to which story is really true, and if you ask them, they'll probably just play along.)The band is known for a string of hit singles released from 1972 to 1980.
 The duo split in 1981, and reunited in the early 1990's, with the band releasing their first album in 20 years, Two Against Nature in 2000.
-That album won them a Grammy Award for Album of the Year.The band's studio album discography is as follows:
+That album won them four Grammy Awards, including Album of the Year.The band's studio album discography is as follows:

 "Katie lies You can see it in her eyes But imagine my surprise when I saw you"

 Alma Mater Song: Subverted; "My Old School" is actually about a grudge against their alma mater, Bard College, for being complicit in the wrongful arrest of some fifty students, including Fagen and Becker, by sheriff's deputies during a raid of the college's dorms in 1969.
 Fagen was so angry with the school, he refused to attend graduation a few weeks later.

 The song claims that they won't go back to Annandale-On-Hudson — the college town in Upstate New York where Bard College is located — until "California tumbles into the sea".
 Fagen returned to Annandale in 1985 to accept, of all things, an honorary degree (as well as speak at commencement).
 He went back there again in 2001 for an Entertainment Weeklyarticle about the song.
 Still, twice is more than most people return to their alma mater, even those who don't write sneering songs about how much they hate the school.